MyNameIsTrez/pixel-sorter/README.md

 Puts the opaque pixels of an input image into the white pixels of an input mask, and writes the result to an output image.

-The heart shape was created using this program, from a square image of pixels and a heart-shaped mask.
+The heart shape was created using this program, from `input/heart.png` and the heart-shaped mask `masks/heart_1024.png`.

 ### shuffle.py